w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ### Focusing carousel items

-In contrast to the previous/next buttons, when users select a carousel item directly through the item buttons, the focus should be set to the corresponding carousel item.
+In contrast to the previous/next buttons, when users select a carousel item directly through the item indicator, the focus should be set to the corresponding carousel item.

-Carousel items will often be coded using elements that, by default, are not focusable, such as `<li>` or  `<article>` elements.
-Use the `tabindex` attribute with its value set to `-1`, to make such elements capable of receiving focus using JavaScript, then set the focus on them, see the code snippet below.
-It illustrates how the `tabindex` attribute and the focus are set when a carousel item is selected, and how the carousel item indicator is updated accordingly.
+The `<li>` elements used for the carousel items itself are not focusable by default.
+However if the `tabindex` attribute with a value `-1` is added to the items, JavaScript is able to set the focus to those items.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>